ezEML Guidebook for PAL Datasets

 If you are creating a new dataset, we recommend using the New from Template feature and choosing the PAL Starter Template from the LTER / PAL directory.
 This template includes pre-populated items for many of the fields.

-Alternatively, you can start with a blank document, and copy items as needed from the PAL starter template or other datasets using the Import/Export menu.
+Alternatively, you can start with a blank document, and copy items as needed from the PAL starter template using the import feature.

 Existing Datasets